roman91DE/lebenslauf/README.md

 # Curriculumn Vitae

-This is a repository for my personal CV built with the R package `vitae` [Link](https://github.com/mitchelloharawild/vitae)
+This is a repository for my personal CV built with the R package [`vitae`](https://github.com/mitchelloharawild/vitae)

 ## Docs available: